roryprimrose/roryprimrose.github.io/_posts/2010-06-24-full-support-for-custom-types-in-tfs-build-2010-build-definition-editor.md

 I was [guessing][2] that the reason my expandable object converters and type descriptors were not being picked up was because the property grid was being provided a dynamic type that had been interpreted from XAML serialization.
 This would mean that the type being displayed in the grid did not have the type converter or type descriptor definitions for the custom types and was only displaying a guess of the type in the grid.

 It then occurred to me that the way to make this type available to the code that populates the property grid would be to place my custom assembly in the same location.
-I copied my assembly into the PrivateAssemblies directory under the Visual Studio installation and viola, I now have expandable collection items.![][3]
+I copied my assembly into the PrivateAssemblies directory under the Visual Studio installation and viola, I now have expandable collection items.

+![][3]

 The _Configuration Updates_ and _Wix deployment list_ properties are now expandable to display the children which are also expandable.
 The WixProjectFile item selected in the screenshot has a custom editor associated with it and this can be used directly from the Process tab without having to go through the collection editor of the _Wix deployment list_ property.
 Similarly, all the property values displayed are editable here and the description of the selected property appears at the bottom of the property grid.